thedatanerdz/MLP-88/README.md

 ```bash
 mlflow ui
 ```
+Open a new terminal.
 Run the second experiment by typing in the following into the terminal
 ```bash
 python example.py 0.8 0.7
 ```
 Not that the default values of alpha and the l1_ratio will be 0.8 and 0.7 respectively.

+Refresh in the MLFLOW UI.
+Repeat steps and run multiple experiments with different alpha and l1_ratio values.

 #  What is Dagshub?